-Sales in Asia-Pacific were down 9.1% compared to the previous year mainly due to an overall weakness in economic and business conditions, particularly with OEMs in China.
+Sales in Asia-Pacific increased by 5.1% compared to the previous year mainly due to progress of business development programs in China.

-In North America, sales increased by 2.7% compared to the previous year thanks to the dedicated programs deployed with distributors in both the industrial and building automation markets.
+In North America, sales increased by 5.9% compared to the previous year thanks to the dedicated programs deployed with distributors in industrial automation markets.

-The geographical distribution of revenue continues to broaden, with sales outside Europe expanding to 33.4%, with North America and Asia-Pacific accounting for 19.3% and 14.1%, respectively.
+The geographical distribution of revenue continues to broaden, with sales outside Europe expanding to 33.9%, with North America and Asia-Pacific accounting for 19.9% and 14.0%, respectively.